Voltage Transformer

 First leakage inductance parasitic parallel conductance —

-parasitic parallel conductance of the first winding scattering inductance
+parasitic parallel conduction of the scattering inductance of the first winding

 Details

-This parameter is used to represent small parasitic effects in parallel with the scattering inductance on the first winding.
-The small parallel conductance may be required for modelling some circuit topologies.
+This parameter is used to represent small spurious effects parallel to the scattering inductance on the first winding.
+A small amount of parallel conduction may be required to simulate some circuit topologies.

 Dependencies

-To use this parameter, set the Winding parameterized by parameters to Separate primary and secondary values
+To use this parameter, set for the parameter Winding parameterized by meaning Separate primary and secondary values or set for the parameter Number of windings meaning Three, Four, Five or Six.

 |